sunjh22/CNVPipe/README.md

 `smoove` is a Lumpy wrapper, which is easier to use and faster.

-An bad region file was downloaded according to the author of smoove.
+A bad region file was downloaded according to the author of smoove.
 Overall length is 119,556,880, which is almost half shorter than Heng Li's.
 But when we remove non-cannonical chromosomes, its length became 3,042,685, which is definitely not correct.
 The file is in `low-mappability-track/smoove/hg38.exclude.bed`.